aterribili/today/README.md

 ; Send top form to REPL: CMD + SHIFT + P to evaluate parent form ; Send form right before caret to REPL: CMD + P to evaluate the form right before the caret (cursor)

+; Remember to open your repl with credentials from the AWS BR Account

 ; -------------------------------------------------------------------------
 ; Lets try